feldera/feldera/docs/sql/integer.md

 unary and binary), `*` (multiplication), `/` (division), `%`
 (modulus).

+Casting a string to an integer type will produce a runtime error if the string cannot be interpreted as a number.

 Division or modulus by zero return `NULL`.

 ## Predefined functions on integer values